cabril87/100-days-of-fullstack/TaskTrackerAPI.Tests/README.md

 3. **Service Tests**:
    - Fixed `CategoryServiceTests` to align with the actual service implementation, adding logger dependency
    - Updated `TaskServiceTests` to match the actual repository method signatures
+   - Fixed DTO type mismatch in `TaskServiceTests.GetTaskStatisticsAsync_ReturnsValidStatistics` by updating the return type from `TaskStatisticsDTO` to `TaskServiceStatisticsDTO`

 4. **Repository Mocks**:
    - Corrected mock setup for `CreateTaskAsync` to properly simulate the repository setting the ID